-Misdemeanor and Felony Theft Sentencing and Punishment California Penal Code 487-488 PC
+Sentencing & Punishment for Theft – California Penal Code 487-488 PC

-The punishment and sentencing for theft crimes (felony theft crimes and misdemeanor theft offenses) is determined by whether the offense is considered grand theft or petty theft under California Penal Code sections 487 and 488.
-The severity of penalties associated with a conviction depends upon the value and character of property taken.
+The sentencing and punishment for theft crimes (felony theft crimes and misdemeanor theft offenses) is determined by whether the offense is considered grand theft or petty theft under California Penal Code 487 and 488.
+The severity of penalties associated with a conviction depends upon the value and character of the property taken.

 Grand theft enhancements